Kotlin-FOSDEM/speaker-recording-guide/README.md

-# Kotlin DevRoom @ FOSDEM 21 - Speakers Recording Guide
+# Kotlin DevRoom @ FOSDEM 22 - Speakers Recording Guide

-> Please note that we're working on the 2022 Guide.
-We will update this document as soon as we will have further information.

 Hey all,
-Thanks for taking the time to participate at the Kotlin DevRoom @ FOSDEM 2021.
+Thanks for taking the time to participate at the Kotlin DevRoom @ FOSDEM 2022.

+This guide is an customized version of the [FOSDEM Speakers Guide](https://fosdem.org/2022/manuals/program/speaker/) that you can find on the official website.
+The content is essentially the same, but we've added some Kotlin specific links and contact names.

 - [Where is my talk?](#where-is-my-talk)
 - [How long is my talk?](#how-long-is-my-talk)